Paige Bueckers lifts UConn back to the Final Four with 80-73 win over JuJu Watkins and USC

 Watkins missed eight of her next nine shots and UConn built a 12-point lead midway through the third quarter.
 USC rallied to pull even at 59-59 with 7:21 left after five quick points from Watkins and McKenzie Forbes’ fourth 3-pointer of the game, but the Huskies pulled away late.

 “(UConn) played great defense.
-Every time I got past the first line, someone was there,” Watkins said.
+Every time I got past the first line, someone was there,” said Watkins, who was in tears at the postgame dais.

 Forbes finished with 24 points and Rayah Marshall had 11 for the Trojans, who were seeking their first Final Four appearance since 1986.